 - Customers are signing up as leads or adding to cart, but not completing the purchase

 - Customers are checking out the products on mobile, but converting on desktop

 Browser Performance Basics

 In addition to ensuring your site has maximum PageSpeed Insights score on mobile, browser-specific performance is also crucial.
 Depending on the complexity of your website, it may not perform the same way across every major browser.
-It’s not just about the usual suspects of Safari and Chrome, there are a number of other browsers you should regularly test.
+Besides the usual suspects of Safari and Chrome, there are a number of other browsers you should be regularly testing against.

 Check out an example browser combination below:

 Let’s look at Safari (in-app) and Android Webview.
 These are in-app browsers (eg. Facebook) that are usually more restrictive.
 This can create critical usability issues for your site.
 Further complicating matters is that these browsers also vary by device models and OS versions.
 Paying close attention to all these browsers and making note of any significant differences in performance is key to solving the mobile performance problem.

 It's good practice to conduct regular QA health checks (at least weekly) using browser simulation tools like BrowserStack, CrossBrowserTesting, and Sauce Labs.
 Think you’re done?
 You’re not.
 Just like everything else, actual devices is where your most important learning happens.